Babel Green

-Babel Green is a village in Suffolk, England.
-There are 3969 places (city, towns, hamlets …) within a radius of 100 kilometers / 62 miles from the center of Babel Green It is East of Barnardiston.
-The nearest place is the area is Clare, Suffolk.
+Babel Green is a hamlet in Suffolk, England.
+It is east of Barnardiston.
+The nearest town is Clare, Suffolk.
 The post town for Babel Green is Sudbury.
-The services located in Babel Green include Locksmith, gardeners, and vehicle recovery.
-Several historic buildings to Suffolk just outside of Babel Green include Ickworth and Elveden Monument.
-The Lopham Fen Nature Reserve spans the border of Norfolk and Suffolk, which are both the area of Babel Green.
+The services located in Babel Green include a locksmith, gardeners, and vehicle recovery.
+Several historic buildings are just outside of Babel Green, including Ickworth and Elveden Monument.
+The Lopham Fen Nature Reserve spans the border of Norfolk and Suffolk, which occupies parts of Babel Green.